 5. Inspect Your Outdoor Furniture

 Always inspect your outdoor furniture before you move.
-Check it for signs of insects or larva, since certain moving regulations do exist to ensure furniture does not accidentally transport contaminants across state lines.
+Check it for signs of insects or larvae, since certain moving regulations do exist to ensure furniture does not accidentally transport contaminants across state lines.
+In addition, if you have any patio furniture or grills that will be making the move with you, make sure to clean and cover them for protection.

 6. Decide What Furniture Will Fit